FreeOpenU/eavesdrop/README.md

 ## Code Information

 Eavesdrop, sniffs the network, parses out text and saves it to a file.
-    Using the command line, it initiates a packet capture that pipes the stdout into the python progra.
+    Using the command line, it initiates a packet capture that pipes the stdout into the python program.
     The capture pipes the ENTIRE packet but does not save it because it is not needed.
     I will save the finished packet as a variable, do what needs to be done and overwrite the variable with the nest packet.
     The app is meant to be as small as possible.